WA Seattle WA Zone Forecast

 Including the cities of Hoodsport and Brinnon

+early morning, then mostly cloudy with a chance of showers in the

-in thunderstorms.
-Highs in the upper 50s to mid 60s.
-South wind
+morning.
+Lows in the 50s to lower 60s.
+North part, north wind to

-late in the evening.
+midnight.
 Lows in the mid 40s to lower 50s.
-West wind
+Southwest wind 10 to

 .THURSDAY...Partly sunny.
 A slight chance of showers in the